 In the fast-growing world of marijuana extraction, this certification can expedite your facility’s approval process.
 The coveted listing from UL, the oldest and most respected Nationally Recognized Testing Laboratories (NRTL), indicates that a piece of equipment has been deemed safe for use in an applicable workplace, satisfying both Fire Marshals’ and Building Code Officials’ requirements.

-All of the HAL Extraction Booth models have been Peer Reviewed by Pressure Safety Inspectors (PSI) a Professional Engineering group licensed in Arizona, California, Colorado, Florida, Hawaii, Massachusetts, Maryland, Maine, Michigan, Nevada, Ohio, Oregon, Pennsylvania, and Washington.
+All of the HAL Extraction Booths and Fume Hoods have been Peer Reviewed by Pressure Safety Inspectors (PSI) a Professional Engineering group licensed in Arizona, California, Colorado, Florida, Hawaii, Massachusetts, Maryland, Maine, Michigan, Nevada, Ohio, Oregon, Pennsylvania, and Washington.

 The PSI Peer Review ensures that the HAL Extraction Booth’s system and components comply with applicable regulations from: NFPA 1 (2018); NFPA 30 (2018); NFPA 33 (2018); NFPA 58 (2017); NFPA 70E (2018); NFPA 91 (2015); AZ Fire Code 2016; CA Fire Code 2016; International Fire Code 2018; OR Fire Code 2014; WA Fire Code 2015, and that SOPs adhere to appropriate guidelines established by State law, OSHA, and general industry safe practice.